upeshp/MS4_KeepRolling/TESTING.md

 _Bugs_

-- No seperate html template for courses/clothing, meaning searching brings back all items, regardless of category.
+- No separate html template for courses/clothing, meaning searching brings back all items, regardless of category.
 - Homepage image doesn't look ideal on very small screens.
 - Navbar menu items on dropdown are quite small/close together on very small screens.
 - No custom error 404/500 pages included.
-- Lodaing speed could be improved upon.
+- Loading speed could be improved upon.
 - Although the styling has been kept minimal for a simple design, it is recognised further styling could be included to improve presentation of site, for example making more features red like the prices/buttons, or including animation effects for the product cards etc.
 - Due to time constraints, the above will not be addressed in this version, but will be addressed in future versions of the site.